 The other important impact of sustained direct-service engagement by students is that it builds the trust by the community partner in individual students and the campus as a whole which sets the stage for developing other opportunities for campus engagement in the organization, including capacity building projects.

-Link to Student Impact
+Connection to Student Impact

 Students want to do real things that matter.
 And they want to see the impact of their efforts.
 Direct community service, and leading site- or issue-based teams, gives them that opportunity.